4 MacBook Battery Replacement Options: From the Safest to the Least

-Your MacBook’s battery is likely the first component you’ll need to replace.
-Apple makes reliable machines, but battery technology means most cells only last a few years before their capacity seriously diminishes.
+Your MacBook’s battery is likely the first component you’ll need to replace in your computer.
+While Apple makes reliable machines, current battery technology means that most cells only last a few years before their capacity seriously diminishes.

-A battery replacement is a great way to breathe new life into an old MacBook.
-Here are your options when it comes to replacing it, and how you know it’s time to do so.
+A battery replacement is a great way to breathe some life into an old MacBook.
+Here are your options for a MacBook battery replacement, and how you know it’s time to do so.

-The easiest way to check the current status of your battery is to hold the Option key and click on your battery percentage icon in the menu bar at the top of the screen.
+First, you should check your MacBook’s battery status to see if it’s time for a replacement.
+The easiest way to check to do this is by holding the Option key and clicking on the battery percentage icon in the menu bar at the top of your screen.